cxsquared/portfolio/_posts/2017-01-04-Unreal4-NPC-Dialogue-System.md

 ![NPC Variables]({{ site.url }}/assets/u4NPC/17_NPCVariables.png)

 Let's get some functions going.
 We'll get the easy ones out of the way first.
 Most of the text functions will be similar if not the same as the player text functions.
 First create a function called CreateWidgets.
 The first node we'll create from the Create Widgets node is a sequence.
 So drag out and search for Sequence which should be under Flow Control.
 We are using this because we have two widgets to set up.
 For the first pin you can copy and paste the Create Widget function from the ThirdPersonCharacter.
 The only thing you need to change is make the Set into a DialogueWidget set instead of just a Widget.
 We are going to add an extra step to the Dialogue Widget creation and that is setting the color of the text.
 To do this drag out the pin from the Set function and search Get Dialogue.
 From the Dialogue pin drag out and search for Set Color and Opacity.
 Connect it to the Set Desired Size in Viewport and drag the Color variable from our variables into the In Color and Opacity.
 Then off the second pin in Sequence drag off and search for Create Widget.
 Set the class for this to WB Player Options.
 Drag our Options Widget variable in and click set.
 Drag both output pins of the Create WB Player Options Widget into this.
-Then we need to drag this into an Add to Viewport function and a Set Visibility Funciton.
+Then we need to drag this into an Add to Viewport function and a Set Visibility Function.
 We don't need a set size because it fills the whole screen but do make sure the set visibility is set to hidden.
 The final function will look like this...

 ![NPC Create Widget]({{ site.url }}/assets/u4NPC/18_NPCCreateWidgets.png)